iamrahulpal/Redis/README.md

 Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

-I have used redis in this project to test the time reduction.
+In this repo redis is used to test the response time reduction of request.
-On first request it takes time in normal manner but after using redis response time increases significantly.
+On first request it takes time in normal manner but after using redis response time decreases significantly.

 ## API Reference